 I was reminded of this when seeing this question in Usenet group sci.lang, by Hen Hanna.
 I wasn’t aware of the name Skeat, but from Wikipedia we can learn that Walter William Skeat (1835–1912) was the one who coined the term ‘ghost word’.

 The examples Professor Skeat is reported to have mentioned, are more like unintentional errors than deliberately fictitious entries.
-They reminds me of the words zenith and azimuth (that article too is in Dutch).
+They reminds me of the words zenith and azimuth (that article too is in Dutch; update December 2020: also in Interlingua).
 Zenith stems from misreading a transcription of an Arabic word, ‘samt’, as ‘sanit’!

-And yes, the international word ‘gas’ was first coined in Dutch, which Greek ‘chaos’, and perhaps also Dutch ‘geest’ in mind: Wiktionary.
+And yes, the international word ‘gas’ was first coined in Dutch, with Greek ‘chaos’, and perhaps also Dutch ‘geest’ in mind: Wiktionary.